 Jaamia has continued her social activism from the anti-apartheid years to the present day, strongly aligning herself with the ongoing struggle of workers for social and economic justice.
 She has served as the Secretary of the Claremont Main Road Mosque (CMRM) Board since 2011, where she has played a leading role in their social justice campaigns.
 These have included the CMRM Jihad Against Poverty Campaign that supports solidarity efforts with poor and marginalised communities, including farmworkers.

 Mark Weinberg is an alternative media activists who cut his teeth in the student media movement.
 He has served in the leadership of the SA Student Press Union (SASPU), National Community Media Forum (NCMF), Freedom of Expression Institute (FXI), Siyathanda, Amandla Editorial Advisory Board, Right2Know National Working Group (R2K), and board of Cape Town Community Television (CTV).
-He has worked as Communication Coordinator of the SA NGO Coalition (SANGOCO), Deputy Director of the Alternative Information Development Centre (AIDC) and is currently the National Coordinator of the Right2Know Campaign (R2K).
+He has worked as Communication Coordinator of the SA NGO Coalition (SANGOCO), Deputy Director of the Alternative Information Development Centre (AIDC) and the National Coordinator of the Right2Know Campaign (R2K).
+He is currently with the Yetu Infotech Collective.